cvlab-stonybrook/doc3D-dataset/README.md

 # doc3D-dataset
-A hybrid dataset dedicated to document unwarping
+A hybrid dataset for document unwarping